clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

   the [sqlite MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/sqlite), the [filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem), and the [git MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/git).
-- The server adapters do not provide mechanisms for managing any secrets needed by the wrapped MCP server.
+- This library does not provide mechanisms for managing any secrets needed by the wrapped MCP server.
 For example, the [GitHub MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/github) and the [Brave search MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search) require API keys to make requests to third-party APIs.
-  You can configure these API keys as
+  You may configure these API keys as
   [encrypted environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars-encryption.html)
   in the Lambda function's configuration.
 However, note that anyone with access to invoke the Lambda function will then have access to use your API key to call the third-party APIs by invoking the function.